 Class P Units.
-As described in the footnotes to the "-Outstanding Equity Awards at 2023 Fiscal Year-End" table above, Tranche II of the Class P Units will fully vest upon a Sale of the Company only if certain performance metrics are achieved.
+As described in the footnotes to the "-Outstanding Equity Awards at 2024 Fiscal Year-End" table above, Tranche II of the Class P Units will fully vest upon a Sale of the Company only if certain performance metrics are achieved.
 The Class P Units are not subject to accelerated vesting in any other scenario, including a termination of the Named Executive Officer's employment or services.

 For purposes of the Class P Units, a "Sale of the Company" means either (i) the sale, lease, transfer, conveyance or other disposition (whether in one transaction or a series of transactions) of all or substantially all of the assets of Holdings and its subsidiaries to an independent third party or (ii) a transaction or series of transactions, the result of which is that Holdings unitholders and their affiliates immediately prior to the transaction (or series of transactions) are no longer the "beneficial owners" (as defined in Rule 13d-3 and Rule 13d-5 under the Exchange Act) of more than 50% of the voting power of the outstanding voting securities of Holdings.
-Notwithstanding the previous sentence, if AE Industrial Partners Fund II, L.P. provides written notice to Holdings that a transaction or series of transactions will not be deemed a Sale of the Company.
+Notwithstanding the previous sentence, if AE Industrial Partners Fund II, L.P. provides written notice to Holdings that a transaction or series of transactions will not be deemed a Sale of the Company, then such transaction or transactions will not be deemed a Sale of the Company.